djangodeployment/django-deployment-book/10-recovery2.rst

 backup to it, you can then copy it to your local machine and external disk.

+You may have noticed we did not backup the databases.
+I assume that your normal backup script does this every day, and it stores the saved databases in ``/var/backups``.
+You need to be careful, however, to not run the ``tar`` command at the same time cron and duply run ``/etc/duply/main/pre``, otherwise you might be copying them at exactly the time they are being overwritten.

 Storing and rotating external disks
 -----------------------------------